Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 A person with shigella can be infectious for up to a month.
 It can be treated with antibiotics.
 Men who suspect they have shigella should visit a sexual health clinic or their GP to get tested.

-Men can avoid getting shigella by washing their hands after sex (bottom, groin and penis too by taking a shower, if you can), and changing condoms between anal and oral sex.
+Men can avoid getting shigella by washing their hands after sex (bottom, groin and penis too by taking a shower, if possible), and changing condoms between anal and oral sex.

 Using latex or non-latex gloves for fingering or fisting offers protection.
 And do not share sex toys or douching equipment.

-You'll find more information on shigella in this leaflet.
+You'll find more information about shigella on the Gov.UK website.

 Genital herpes is a viral infection.
 Symptoms can include painful blisters and ulcers on or around the penis or bottom (anus), although some men have no symptoms.